jorgecarleitao/parquet2/README.md

 This is a re-write of the official [`parquet` crate](https://crates.io/crates/parquet) with performance, parallelism and safety in mind.

-The four main differentiators in comparison with `parquet` are:
+The five main differentiators in comparison with `parquet` are:
 * does not use `unsafe`
 * delegates parallelism downstream
 * decouples reading (IO intensive) from computing (CPU intensive)
 * deletages decompressing and decoding batches downstream
 * it is faster (10-20x when reading to arrow format)

+The overall idea is to offer the ability to read compressed parquet pages and a toolkit to decompress them to their favourite in-memory format.

+This allows this crate's iterators to perform _minimal_ CPU work, thereby maximizing throughput.
+It is up to the consumers to decide whether they want to take advantage of this through parallelism at the expense of memory usage (e.g. decompress and deserialize pages in threads) or not.

 ## Organization